ellieplayswow/ScrapHead/README.md

 # ScrapHead

-a (better?) addon to manage scrapping of items, with advanced rules to filter out most common scrappable items for you
+an addon to manage scrapping of items, with rules to filter out most common scrappable items for you

 ## how it works